Separation & Termination

 - Involuntary: A separation (termination) is considered involuntary when the college initiates the termination action.
 Employees are not paid for any unused vacation accruals in this case.

-Employees leaving the college are eligible to continue benefits in both cases.
+In either case, employees leaving the college are eligible to continue some benefits at their own expense through COBRA.

 Steps To Take As You Leave the College

 1.)
 Notify Your Supervisor

-If the leave is voluntary, notify your supervisor in writing or by email, so they can begin the paperwork for your termination.
+If the departure is voluntary, please notify your supervisor in writing or by email, so they can begin the paperwork for your termination.

 - Salaried employees: You must provide a 30-day notice in writing or by email to be paid for any unused vacation days.

 - Hourly employees: You must provide a 2-week notice in writing or by email to be paid for an unused vacation days.

 2.)
 Update Your Contact Information

 Please make sure your home address and phone number are up to date in Banner, so you can receive important information about your benefits, your future W2 and more.
 It is your responsibility to notify Human Resources (HR) of changes as soon as possible by calling 704-894-2213 or by emailing Human Resources at firstname.lastname@example.org.

 3.)
 Understand What Will Happen With Your Benefits

-All benefits run until the end of the pay period in which your last day falls, which can be found on the payroll calendar.
+All benefits run until the end of the pay period in which your last work day falls, which can be found on the payroll calendar.
 Please visit the necessary links on this page to explore what happens to your employee benefits once you've left the college.